-In summary, the staff concludes that the licensee's site response analysis was conducted using present-day guidance and methodology, including the NRC-endorsed SPID.
-The NRC staff performed independent calculations which confirm that the licensee's amplification factors and control point hazard curves adequately characterize the site response, including the uncertainty associated with the subsurface material properties, for the Ginna site.
+In summary, the NRC staff notes that the licensee's site response was conducted using present-day guidance and methodology, including the NRC-endorsed SPID, which the licensee used for its site response calculations using a range of input parameters.
+The NRC staff performed independent calculations which confirmed that the licensee's amplification factors and control point hazard curves adequately characterize the site response, including the uncertainty associated with the subsurface material properties for the CNS site.